linode/docs/docs/applications/containers/deploying-microservices-with-docker.md

 [Docker](https://www.docker.com) is an excellent tool for managing and deploying microservices.
 Each microservice can be further broken down into processes running in separate Docker containers, which can be specified with Dockerfiles and Docker Compose configuration files.
 Combined with a provisioning tool such as Kubernetes, each microservice can then be easily deployed, scaled, and collaborated on by a developer team.
 Specifying an environment in this way also makes it easy to link microservices together to form a larger application.

-This guide will show how to build and deploy an example microservice using Docker and Docker Compose.
-You will:
+This guide shows how to build and deploy an example microservice using Docker and Docker Compose.

-* Initialize all of the necessary components (the example service will use a stack consisting of NGINX, Flask / Gunicorn, Redis, and Postgres)
-* Expose and link all of the services to each other
-* Expose the NGINX proxy to the public IP address of the Docker host

 ## Before You Begin